-In Traditional Chinese Medicine (TCM), fameflower roots are plants that belong to the 'Tonic herbs for Qi Deficiency' category.
+In Traditional Chinese Medicine (TCM), Tu Ren Shen belongs to the 'Tonic herbs for Qi Deficiency' category.
 Tonic herbs are used for patterns of Deficiency, when one lacks one of the 'Four Treasures' (Qi, Blood, Yin and Yang).
-Qi tonics are typically sweet and they tend to enter the Spleen and Lungs because these organs are most involved with the production of Qi.
+Qi tonics are typically sweet and they tend to enter the Spleen and Lungs because these Organs are most involved with the production of Qi.

-Furthermore fameflower roots are plants that are Neutral in nature.
-This means that fameflower roots typically don't affect the balance in your body.
+Furthermore Tu Ren Shen is Neutral in nature.
+This means that Tu Ren Shen typically doesn't affect the balance in your body.
 Balance between Yin and Yang is a key health concept in TCM.
-Eating too many "Hot" (Yang) ingredients can lead to an imbalance whereby one has a Yang excess.
-The inverse is true as well: too many "Cold" (Yin) ingredients can lead to a Yin excess.
-The Neutral nature of fameflower roots means that you don't have to worry about that!
+Eating too many "Hot" (Yang) ingredients can lead to an imbalance whereby one has a Yang Excess.
+The inverse is true as well: too many "Cold" (Yin) ingredients can lead to a Yin Excess.
+The Neutral nature of Tu Ren Shen means that you don't have to worry about that!

-Fameflower roots also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sweet ingredients like fameflower roots tend to slow down acute reactions and detoxify the body.
+Tu Ren Shen also tastes Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sweet ingredients like Tu Ren Shen tends to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such fameflower roots are thought to target the Spleen, the Kidney and the Lung.
-In TCM the Spleen assists with digestion, blood coagulation and fluid metabolism in the body.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Tu Ren Shen is thought to target the Spleen, the Kidney and the Lung.
+In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
 The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 T. paniculatum extracts possess estrogenic activity in rats, which can be helpful in managing reproductive tissues regression during menopause in a natural way through herbal resources without any toxicity.1